ptycho/ptypy/doc/rst/concept.rst

 an actual movement of motors or stages, nor is there an actual detector Everything should be understood as a test for this software.

-The selected physical quantities only mimic a physical experiement.
+The selected physical quantities only imitate an experimental setup.

-We start of with importing some modules
+We start again with importing some modules.

 ::